u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/bank_synchronization.rst

 -----------------------------------------------------

 This means that banking institutions are not yet fully supported by our Third Party Provider.
 Bugs or other problems may arise.
-Odoo does not support technical problems that occur with banks in the Beta phase, but the user may still choose to connect.
+Thrive Bureau ERP does not support technical problems that occur with banks in the Beta phase, but the user may still choose to connect.
 Connecting with these banks contributes to the development process since the Provider will have real data and feedback from the connection.